-Only one overlapping course used to fulfill requirements in this 18-credit minor section can be used to fulfill a track major requirement.
+Only three courses used to fulfill requirements in this 18- credit minor section can be used to fulfill a track major requirement.
+You will need to replace those three courses with other English courses.

-The DPR does not catch this!
+Note: The DPR does not catch this!